sudoyashi/Joshis-Garage/pages/cars.md

 ---
 layout: page
-title: cars
+title: Cars
-permalink: /an-car/
+permalink: /cars/
 ---

-Currently, I own a Golf Mk1 Cabriolet and a 10th generation Civic Si.
+I own a Golf Mk1 Cabriolet and a 10th generation Civic Si.
 I don't plan to build either of these fast, mostly for handling and decent fun.
 In the future, I'm planning for a Supra and with this platform I'm planning to build it faster.
 Mostly permitted by my budget, lol.

 ## [1985 Volkswagen Golf Cabriolet](https://www.sudoyashi.com/dacabby)